SSWConsulting/SSW.Rules.Content/rules/salary-sacrifice-novated-lease/rule.md

 <!--endintro-->

-When it comes to cars, this arrangement is known as a novated lease—a car financing option that lets employees treat their personal car as if it were a company car.
+When it comes to cars, this arrangement is known as a novated lease — a car financing option that lets employees treat their personal car as if it were a company car.
 It's a 3-way agreement between the employee, their employer, and the novated lease provider.

 As one of the most cost-effective car ownership options for Australians, a novated lease offers access to income tax and GST savings, additional fleet discounts, and the convenience of having a fully maintained car through the lease provider.